Genetic Disease & Early Childhood

 Effective January 1, 2002, state law mandates screening the hearing of all infants born in Missouri.
 The purpose of the NBHP is to identify infants with hearing loss and ensure their linkage with services.
 Early identification and treatment of hearing loss are essential so that speech, language, and learning can develop as normally as possible.

-Newborn Screening for Critical Congenital Heart Disease
+Newborn Screening for Critical Congenital Heart Defects

-Effective January 1, 2014, state law mandates screening all infants born in Missouri for critical congenital heart disease (CCHD) through pulse oximetry screening.
+Effective January 1, 2014, state law mandates screening all infants born in Missouri for critical congenital heart defects (CCHD) through pulse oximetry screening.
 CCHD is the name given to specific congenital heart defects.
 These defects in the heart occur before birth, cause blood to flow in an abnormal pattern, and may lead to blockage of blood flow throughout the body.
 If left untreated, these defects can lead to death or can cause serious developmental delay.

 Pulse oximetry screening is most likely to detect seven specific CCHDs.
 These include: hypoplastic left heart syndrome, pulmonary atresia, tetralogy of fallot, total anomalous pulmonary venous return, transposition of the great arteries, tricuspid atresia, and truncus arterious.